disolovyov/beans/README.md

 All of these values come straight from CoffeeScript's lexer, parser, and compiler.
 Consequently, their format is the same as the format expected from CoffeeScript's `tokens`, `nodes`, and `compile` methods.

+A hook can either return modified `data`, or nothing.
+In the latter case, the compiler proceeds with the original value of `data`.

 To register a hook file, a `hooks` section should be added to `package.json`.
 For example, to register `scripts/parse.coffee` and `scripts/compile.coffee`: